-- SISI (Small Industrial Service Institutes) – They are institutes set up in each state of India to help entrepreneurs get counseling and training related to entrepreneurship.
+- SISI (Small Industries Service Institutes) – They are institutes set up in each state of India to help entrepreneurs get counselling and training related to entrepreneurship.

 - MSME (Micro Small and Medium Enterprises), DC – MSME runs a wide array of schemes under it to help entrepreneurs with different business functions relate to training and funding.